-Resolution 20 will permit the directors to allot shares for cash or to dispose of treasury shares:
+Resolution 19 will permit the directors to allot shares for cash or to dispose of treasury shares:

-- a. pursuant to a pre-emptive offering to existing shareholders (that is a rights issue or an open offer) without complying with the strict requirements of the statutory pre-emption provisions (in order to deal, for example, with treasury shares, the legal requirements of particular jurisdictions and fractional entitlements); and - b. up to a maximum nominal value of \$245 million, representing approximately 5% of the company's issued ordinary share capital as at 16 March 2017, otherwise than in connection with a pre-emptive offering to existing shareholders.
+- a. up to the maximum amounts stated in resolution 18, pursuant to a pre-emptive offering to existing shareholders (that is a rights issue or an open offer) without complying with the strict requirements of the statutory pre-emption provisions (in order to deal, for example, with treasury shares, the legal requirements of particular jurisdictions and fractional entitlements); and - b. up to a maximum nominal value of \$249 million, representing approximately 5% of the company's issued ordinary share capital as at 8 March 2018, otherwise than in connection with a pre-emptive offering to existing shareholders.

-Resolution 21 will provide an additional authority to permit the directors to allot shares for cash or dispose of treasury shares up to a maximum nominal value of \$245 million, representing approximately a further 5% of the company's issued ordinary share capital as at 16 March 2017, otherwise than in connection with a pre-emptive offer to existing shareholders for the purposes only of financing or refinancing a transaction as set out in the Pre-emption Principles described above.
+Resolution 20 will provide an additional authority to permit the directors to allot shares for cash or dispose of treasury shares up to a maximum nominal value of \$249 million, otherwise than in connection with a pre-emptive offer to existing shareholders for the purposes only of financing or refinancing a transaction as set out in the Pre-emption Principles described above, representing approximately a further 5% of the company's issued ordinary share capital as at 8 March 2018.

-If both resolutions 20 and 21 are passed, the total Section 561 Amount under the company's Articles of Association will be \$489 million, equal to 10% of the company's issued share capital (excluding treasury shares) as at 16 March 2017, but with half of that figure only being permitted to be used in the specific circumstances set out in resolution 21.
-For Listing Rule purposes, where treasury shares have to be included, this maximum Section 561 Amount is equal to 9.29% of the company's issued ordinary share capital (including treasury shares) as 16 March 2017.
+If both resolutions 19 and 20 are passed, the directors will have authority to allot shares for cash and dispose of treasury shares on a non pre-emptive basis up to a maximum amount equal to 10% of the company's ordinary issued share capital (excluding treasury shares) as at 8 March 2018, but with 5% of that figure only being permitted to be used in the specific circumstances set out in resolution 20.
+For Listing Rule purposes, where treasury shares have to be included, this maximum amount is equal to 9.35% of the company's issued ordinary share capital (including treasury shares) as at 8 March 2018.

-The board confirms that, in accordance with the Pre-emption Principles, it does not intend to issue shares for cash representing more than 7.5% of the company's issued ordinary share capital in any rolling three-year period to those who are not existing shareholders, save in accordance with resolution 21, without prior consultation with shareholders.
+The board confirms that, in accordance with the Pre-Emption Principles, it does not intend to issue shares for cash representing more than 7.5% of the company's issued ordinary share capital in any rolling three-year period on a non pre-emptive basis, save in accordance with resolution 20, without prior consultation with shareholders.

-As noted in relation to resolution 19 above, the directors have no current intention of issuing shares other than in relation to the company's employee share schemes.
+As noted in relation to resolution 18, the directors have no current intention of issuing shares other than in relation to the company's employee share schemes and Scrip Dividend Programme.

-The authorities contained in resolutions 20 and 21 will expire at the same time as the authority to allot shares conferred by resolution 19, that is on the date of the annual general meeting in 2018 or 17 August 2018, whichever is the earlier.
+The authorities contained in resolutions 19 and 20 will expire at the same time as the authority to allot shares conferred in resolution 18, that is on the date of the annual general meeting in 2019 or 21 August 2019, whichever is the earlier.